shihaocao/scao-quartz-website/content/notes/lessons.md

 - The individual
 - The group

-In-accessibility of the individual is the class of actions you think you cannot take in isolation -- curiosity, grinding, sacrifice.
+Inaccessibility of the individual is the class of actions you think you cannot take in isolation -- curiosity, grinding, sacrifice.

-In-accessibility of the group is the set of actions that would be good for the group, but the channels and precedents do not exist to communicate and coordinate that need.
+Inaccessibility of the group is the set of actions that would be good for the group, but the channels and precedents do not exist to communicate and coordinate that need.

 We must combat both.